killerbossoriginal/quaderno/Inglese/The Tudors.md

 After Henry VIII's death and after Edward VI's death she became queen.
 He married Philip of Spain.

 She wanted to restore the **Catholicism** only for going against his father.
+## English Puritanism
 She decided to persecute the protestants and **burn them at the stake**.
-All the protestants gone to central Europe, where they met Calvinism.
+All the protestants gone to central Europe, where they met Calvinism and they became puritans.
 After her death they returned as Calvinist.
 # Elizabeth I
-She restored the Anglicanism and she wanted to leave the freedom of believe.
-She's known as *virgin* queen because she never got married but she used the marriage as political tool.
+She's known as **virgin queen** because she never got married but she used the marriage as political tool and she would have to obey the King.

-She had made a propaganda campaign, imposing to have a painting of him in all middle-high class homes.
+She had made a propaganda campaign, imposing to have a **painting** of her in all middle-high class homes.
+She weared big clothes.

-Some people said that in the Scottish branch (started by Henry VII) Mary Stuart was the real queen.
+Some people said that in the Scottish branch of his family (started by Henry VII) Mary Stuart was the real queen.
 Elizabeth executed Mary Stuart.

 For the death of Mary Stuart the Spanish sent "the Spanish armada", but the English Navy won.
+## Culture
+Elizabeth started the building of [theatres](The%20Theatres.md).
+Elizabeth encouraged cultural development.
+In this time started the **Renaissance**.
+### The Renaissance
+The Renaissance started because the classical (greek-roman) texts, after the fall of Costantinopoli and the Bizantine Empire, moved from the east to the west.

+The english's Renaissance started later because of the [schism](#Henry%20VIII).

+This became the golden age of **poetry** and **drama**.
+### The prince of Macchiavelli
+- The objective justifies the ways.
+- The religion and the politics **must** be separed.
+## The middle-way *political* approach
+She restored the Anglicanism and she wanted to leave the freedom of believe.
+## The Colonialism
 Elizabeth started some geographical explorations, and started the establishment of colonies.

-Elizabeth started the building of [theatres](The%20Theatres.md).
+### The triangular slave route
+In this period it started the triangular route.
+European ships went to Africa to get **slaves**, they bring them to north-america, where they worked, in exchange they get the ship filled with **goods**.
+Those ships, full of goods, called the pirates.
+The queen paid some pirates to give English ships the liberty and to target only enemies' ships.
+## Beliefs
+They thougt of the 4 elements in 2 grups
+- Heaviers
+	- Water
+	- Earth
+- Ligther
+	- Air
+	- Fire
+It moved from **geocentric** system to **eliocentric** system.